-The Minsk European Games Operations Committee (MEGOC) has called for productive cooperation with Belarusian diplomats working abroad for the promotion of next year’s European Games.
+The Minsk European Games Organising Committee (MEGOC) has called for productive cooperation with Belarusian diplomats working abroad for the promotion of next year’s European Games.

 MEGOC CEO George Katulin made the announcement during a seminar for heads of diplomatic missions and consular institutions of the Republic of Belarus in Minsk.